wdv4758h/rst2html5slides/doc/usage.rst

 which sets the "class" attribute value on its content or on the first immediately following non-comment element.
 When making presentations,
-you use :literal:`class` directive to set the class of a slide.
+you use :literal:`class` directive to set the class of a slide:
-In some cases you :

 .. code-block:: rst
+    :linenos:
+    :emphasize-lines: 1, 9, 18

     .. class:: logo-background